 Some Potential Fits:

 Saquon Barkley, Penn State

 5-11, 230, 4.49

 Barkley is making his intensity and hard work pay off for the Nittany Lions.
 Despite one more year of eligibility, he has tallied up three years’ worth of stats, having played in 33 games and missing only 2 in his college career.
 Consistency is uneven (see Ohio State and Indiana this year), but he’s averaged 4+ yards per carry in 25 of his games, and he’s impressive as a receiver.
-Saquon even plays on special teams, having picked up nine career player of the week awards.
+Saquon even plays on special teams, having picked up nine career Player of the Week awards.
 Would the Bills trade up for the #1 RB in the draft?
 We’ve already seen Beane surprise us more than once.
-I’d be all over this move.
+Especially if the Bills get DL and OG help in Free Agency, I’d be all over this move.
 Bills scouts have already been to two Penn State games, and owner Terry Pegula is a Penn State alumnus.

 Position Fit For Bills: A+